-As of 31 December 2011, the Company owned 11 vessels: 8 reefer ships and 3 container ships (as of 31 December 2010 - 12 reefer ships and 3 container ships).
+As of 31 December 2012, the Company owned 7 vessels: 4 reefer ships and 3 container ships (as of 31 December 2011 - 8 reefer ships and 3 container ships).

-The Company sold m/v Ignalina (built 1983) in January 2011, m/v Argo (built 1985) in April 2011, m/v "Astra" (built 1990) in August 2011 and m/v "Seda" (built 1985) in September 2011.
+During the year 2012 the Company sold four reefer ships - m/v Marsas (built 1989) in May 2012, m/v Pluto (built 1988) in June 2012, m/v Uranus (built 1989) in August 20102 and m/v Lyra (built 1991) in September 2012.

-As of 31 December 2011, 5 ships were operated under a Pool agreement, 4 ships were chartered for separate voyages, and 2 ships under long-term charter agreements (as of 31 December 2010 - 7, 5 and 2 respectively).
+As of 31 December 2012, 4 ships were operated under a Pool agreement and 3 ships under long-term charter agreements (as of 31 December 2011 - 5 ships were operated under a Pool agreement, 4 ships were chartered for separate voyages, and 2 ships under long-term charter agreements).

-During the year 2011 Limarko laivininkystes kompanija AB transported a total of 845 thousand tons of cargo, whereof 32% accounted for frozen, chilled and perishable food products, and the remaining 68% accounted for dry cargo:
+In 2012 Limarko laivininkystės kompanija AB transported a total of 741 thousand tons of cargo, whereof 75% accounted for dry cargo accounted and the remaining 25% for frozen, chilled and perishable food products:

-The total amount of cargo transported during the year 2011 decreased by 6%, when compared to the year 2010.
+The total amount of cargo transported during the year 2012 decreased by 12%, when compared to the year 2011.
 The main reason for the decrease - diminishing fleet of the Company.
 Due to varying length of transportation routes and cargo structure, revenue of the Company is not directly related to the quantity of cargo transported.

-In 2011, the main discharge regions of company's vessels were West Africa and Europe, which respectively accounted for 55 and 26 percent of all transported cargo.
-Transportations in Americas constituted 18 percent and 1 percent in Asia.
+In 2012, the main discharge regions of company's vessels were West Africa and Europe, which respectively accounted for 58 and 27 percent of all transported cargo.
+Transportations in Americas constituted 15 percent.